aather/abyss/README.md

   - For memcached tests, I use the name/value of the bucket as a metric printed after the test ends.
 Each test ran for 10 seconds.
 Every data point in the graph represent a single test result.
 For memcached tests, "gets" RPS of 70k were used to measure its impact on overall Network latency.

 ## Future Enhancements
-- Support for new Applications: kafka, tomcat, ES
+- Support for new Applications: kafka, tomcat, Elasticsearch
+- Support for low level kernel metrics collected using: perf, ftrace, systemtap, sysdig
+- Support influxDB instead of Graphite.
+InfluxDB can be sharded and scale better than Graphite
+- Support for collecting java and system stack using perf and accumulating it into influxDB or Graphite for visualization using Brenden Gregg's Flame Graph
 - Support additional benchmarks: IO, CPU, Memory and Application specific benchmarks
-- More low level metrics to have better visibility into application and system stacks
 - Better visualization by using new features and enhancement introduced in grafana

 ## Disclaimer